AngellXR/xrshowcase/README.md

 - navigate to src
 - navigate to utils
 - find the file constants.js
 - Look at the code chunks.
-When you see the pattern, copy a chunk and paste it before or arter another experience chunk of code.
+When you see the pattern, copy a chunk and paste it before or after another experience chunk of code.
     - careful that you don't erase a "," or ";"
 - Replace your new chunk of code with your new information:
     - add a title
     - description (short and sweet - max 200 characters)
-    - add a link to yiur experience
+    - add a link to your experience
     - add a link to a gif or image of your experience (currently only supports gifs)
 - save, and submit your Pull request!